marcokruger2020cos/PlatformerHome/README.md

 Ages 6 to 99
 #Includes
 Great player interactions and even more fun when something bugs out or breaks.
-Enjoy one leve to collect coins and win.
+Enjoy one level to collect coins and win.And a brick od a enemy to wreck the player.
 Infinite replaybility.